idvorkin/idvorkin.github.io/_posts/2015-11-7-my-perfect-job.md

 As I get older, I'm finding more satisfaction in solving a customers problem then in making the most out of technology.
 That said, I'm a technologist at heart, so I place a deep influence on the architecture as technology is the tool with which the entrprenuer meets the customer and business needs.

-### Product Market Risk vs Technical Risk: Product Market Risk Fit.
+### Product/Market Risk vs Technical Risk: Product/Market Risk Fit.

-tbd
+Incubations need to prove a risk can be over come, either product/market or techincal.
+Product/market risk is about do customers actually want your product, and technical is about can the techincal feasiblity be over come.

+I'm most interested in closing product/market fit, even though my many years as a technogist makes me well versed in resolving technical risk.

 ### Signals, Infrences, Experiances?
 Experiances